nymtech/docs/content/quickstart/_index.md

 ### Building the Nym platform

-Nym is relatively simple to build and run on Mac OS X and Linux.
+Nym is relatively simple to build and run on Mac OS X, Linux, and Windows.

-We also have initial Windows support, but it should be considered experimental and unsupported for now.
+Windows support should be considered experimental.
 Windows currently works fine if you're a Peap developer but isn't recommended for running nodes.

 * on Debian/Ubuntu: `sudo apt install pkg-config build-essential libssl-dev`.
 * Rust **1.39 or later**, with `cargo`.
 Stable works.

 We recommend using the [Rust shell script installer](https://www.rust-lang.org/tools/install).
 Installing cargo from your package manager (e.g. `apt`) is not recommended as the packaged versions are usually too old.

-If you really don't want to use the shell script installer, the [Rust installation docs](https://forge.rust-lang.org/infra/other-installation-methods.html) contain instructions for many platforms if the shell script is not for you.
+If you really don't want to use the shell script installer, the [Rust installation docs](https://forge.rust-lang.org/infra/other-installation-methods.html) contain instructions for many platforms.

 To download and build: